SciML/HighDimPDE.jl/docs/src/tutorials/deepbsde.md

 #### Define the Problem

-To get the solution above using the `TerminalPDEProblem`, we write:
+To get the solution above using the `PIDEProblem`, we write:

 ```julia
 d = 100 # number of dimensions